-b

-a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the () committee] OR [the () sub-committee] is subject to standing order 11.

-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of [the () committee] OR [the () sub-committee] or, if he is not available, the vice-chairman (if there is one) of [the () committee] OR [the () sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the () committee] OR [the () sub-committee] at its next meeting.

-The chairman of [the () committee] OR [the () sub-committee] or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the () committee] OR [the () sub-committee].

-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of [the () committee] OR [the () sub-committee] or in his absence, the vice-chairman of [the () committee] OR [the () sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the () committee] OR [the () sub-committee].

-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of [the () committee] OR [the () sub-committee], this shall be communicated to another member of [the () committee] OR [the () sub-committee], which shall be reported back and progressed by resolution of [the () committee] OR [the () sub-committee].

-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+- a A matter personal to a member of staff that is being considered by a meeting of South Wonston Parish Council is subject to Standing Order 11. - Subject to the Parish Council's policy regarding absences from work, the Parish Council's most senior member of staff shall notify the chair of South Wonston Parish Council or, if they are not available, the vice-chair (if there is one) of South Wonston Parish Council of absence occasioned by illness or other reason and that person shall report such absence to South Wonston Parish Council at its next meeting. - c The chair of South Wonston Parish Council or in their absence, the vicechair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer and Responsible Financial Officer.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by South Wonston Parish Council. - d Subject to the Parish Council's policy regarding the handling of grievance matters, the Parish Council's most senior member of staff (or other members of staff) shall contact the chair of South Wonston Parish Council or in their absence, the vice-chair of South Wonston Parish Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of South Wonston Parish Council. - e Subject to the Parish Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer and Responsible Financial Officer relates to the chair or vice-chair of South Wonston Parish Council, this shall be communicated to another member of South Wonston Parish Council, which shall be reported back and progressed by resolution of South Wonston Parish Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.